Critical, Summary, and Driving Paths

 Summary path example

-Dependencies must first be enabled on the sheet.
+You need to enable Dependencies on the sheet before you can use the summary path.
 See Enable Dependencies & Use Predecessors.

 To show summary path in the Gantt chart: